-The secret to improving your debt recovery rates lies in active listening.
+The secret to improving your receivables management recovery rates lies in active listening.
 Find out how you can be a better listener today!

 Deep listening means staying open to the possibilities that your consumer may offer.
 Participating in this way will lead you towards better solutions and a smoother process for everyone involved!